-Leading Australian planner Greg Vann and a panel of experts will discuss the economic and social impacts of urban density and suburban sprawl.
+Leading Australian planner Greg Vann and a panel of experts discussed the economic and social impacts of urban density and suburban sprawl.

 Power of Preservation: The economic value heritage creates for Hobart

-Global expert in heritage economics, Donovan Rypkema and a panel of experts talk about the value of Hobart’s heritage – how reusing heritage buildings and protecting streetscapes is the smart way to develop.
+Global expert in heritage economics, Donovan Rypkema and a panel of experts discussed the value of Hobart's heritage – how reusing heritage buildings and protecting streetscapes is the smart way to develop.

 Street Smart: How cities are reshaping their streets in response to COVID-19

-Guest speaker Skye Duncan, Director of the Global Designing Cities Initiative, at the National Association of City Transportation Officials, joined a panel discussion including the Lord Mayor of Hobart, Councillor Anna M. Reynolds, University of Tasmania Vice-Chancellor Professor Rufus Black and Professor of Human Geography and Planning Jason Byrne, and RACT Chief Member Experience Officer Stacey Pennicott to explore the opportunities and challenges of creating safe, liveable and sustainable city streets and urban spaces.
+Guest speaker Skye Duncan, Director of the Global Designing Cities Initiative, at the National Association of City Transportation Officials, joined a panel discussion to explore the opportunities and challenges of creating safe, liveable and sustainable city streets and urban spaces.